 |Friday: 6:00 am-7:30 pm|

-*Please note: The Northwest Y pool is closed from 1:00-4:00 pm Monday-Friday, and the Southeast Y pools are closed from 2:00-4:00 pm on Tuesdays and Thursdays.
+**The Northwest Y pool is closed from 2:00-4:00 pm on Mondays and Wednesdays, and the Southeast Y pools are closed from 2:00-4:00 pm on Tuesdays and Thursdays for regularly scheduled maintenance.

 Looking for Swim Lessons?
 You can find our most recent Swim Lesson schedules for our Northwest and Southeast Ys here.